 To compete successfully, leaders of CPG companies have started to think anew about elements of their businesses—including organizational implications, such as what kinds of structures, processes, and skills are needed to win.

 This shaped the focus of a 2017 research survey conducted by McKinsey’s Consumer Packaged Goods Practice, in partnership with the Grocery Manufacturers Association (GMA).
 The survey explored organizational topics, those that CPG chief human resources officers (CHROs) say are top of mind.
-The research sought to understand current and emerging best practices for high-performing organizations, and it focused on
+The research sought to understand current and emerging best practices for high-performing organizations, and it focused on three priorities:

 - Becoming a more agile organization.
 How agile are CPG companies today, what is the importance of agility, what are the key tactics agile companies employ, where have CPG companies made progress, and where is there room for improvement?